mozilla-l10n/documentation/products/firefox_iOS/review_iOSstrings.md

 Remember also that the script converts Unicode literals into UTF-8 characters.
 Example: https://github.com/mozilla-l10n/firefoxios-l10n/pull/19/commits/713def82602224556d797b46e3f6d611297ee3e3#diff-42d28e544c7a30099950b7a09a69f2caL2289

-As you can see, the “&#173;” was not lost - it was converted to the invisible UTF-8 character.
+As you can see, the `&#173;` was not lost - it was converted to the invisible UTF-8 character.

 ### Potentially problematic changes (removals)
 Then you start scrolling down, checking if the new strings make sense: the first one you find is NSCameraUsageDescription.

 You mostly need to pay attention to the strings removed.
-Double-check each time that iOS team clearly realizes that l10n-drivers won’t be able to release updates to v5 (or any v5.x release) once strings are exported.
+Double-check each time that iOS team clearly realizes that they won’t be able to release updates to v5 (or any v5.x release) once strings are exported.

-For example: “Menu.NightModeAction.Title” is removed.
+For example: `Menu.NightModeAction.Title` is removed.
 If it’s used in v5, and the iOS team plans to release an update to v5 in the future, localizations will miss that string.

 ### Quickly review other locales
-Once you’ve checked “templates”, you can pick at least one locale and see what changes: https://github.com/mozilla-l10n/firefoxios-l10n/pull/19/commits/a1c041a012e6996bd8bdaec88f21f3c34fe383b0
+Once you’ve checked `templates`, you can pick at least one locale and see what changes: https://github.com/mozilla-l10n/firefoxios-l10n/pull/19/commits/a1c041a012e6996bd8bdaec88f21f3c34fe383b0

 ## Reviewing strings during the cycle